veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/paragraph.md

-{
-"name" : "paragraph",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is used to add a paragraph in the form.
-Browsers automatically add some space (margin) before and after each element", "guide" : "”,
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 Paragraph component represents a paragraph of text.
 Paragraphs are usually represented in visual media as blocks of text that are separated from adjacent blocks by vertical blank space.